 Amanita Muscaria & Muscimol: Research & Studies

 Most of what circulates about Amanita online is rooted in folklore, anecdote, or borrowed from the psilocybin conversation.
-The science on Amanita muscaria specifically is still young, but the science on muscimol, its principal active compound, is not.
-Muscimol has been studied for decades as a research tool for understanding the GABA system, and that body of work tells us quite a lot about what this mushroom is doing in the body and brain.
+The science on Amanita muscaria is still young, but the science on muscimol, its main active compound, is not.
+Muscimol has been studied for decades as a research tool for understanding the GABA system (the main inhibitory system in the body), and that body of work tells us quite a lot about how this mushroom can benefit our mental and physical wellbeing.

 Why Muscimol Research Matters for Amanita Users